ts4nfdi/terminology-service-suite/README.md

 functionalities were extracted and implemented as separate widgets to allow integration into other 3rd party services, thus simplifying the development of user interfaces and the visualization of semantic information.

-The widgets are built with React and TypeScript and can be used in React applications.
+The widgets are built with React and TypeScript and can be used in React applications as well as plain JavaScript projects.
 SemLookP and the widgets are based on the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/index), software developed by EBI.